hydro-informatics/hydro-informatics.github.io/numerics/telemac3d-med.md

 * `VELOCITY PROFILES`: `1;1` is the default option for the **horizontal** profiles.
 If set to `2;2`, the velocity profiles will be read from the boundary condition file.
 * `VELOCITY VERTICAL PROFILES`: `2;2` sets the **vertical** velocity profiles to logarithmic.
 The default is `1;1` (constant).
 Alternatively, a user-defined `USER_VEL_PROF_Z` subroutine can be implemented in a fortran file.

-Read more about options for defining velocity profiles in section 4.3.12 of the [Telemac 3d docs](http://ot-svn-public:telemac1*@svn.opentelemac.org/svn/opentelemac/tags/v8p1r1/documentation/telemac3d/user/telemac3d_user_v8p1.pdf).
+Read more about options for defining velocity profiles in section 4.3.12 of the {{ tm3d }}.

 <a name="inc"></a>
 The **initial conditions** describe the condition at the beginning of the simulation.
 This tutorial uses a constant elevation (corresponding to a constant water depth) of `2.`, and enables using an initial guess for the water depth to speed up the simulation: